learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

 Using pandas data types such as Series and DataFrames instead of built-in Python data types can address both of these issues.
 Series and DataFrames have a range of built-in methods which make standard practices and procedures streamlined.
 Some of these methods can result in dramatic performance gains.
 To read more about these methods, make sure to continuously reference the [Pandas documentation](https://pandas.pydata.org/pandas-docs/stable/).

-With built-in Python types, it is useful to know all of the available methods, since each of them is likely to come up at one point or another, and there aren't that many. **In pandas, by contrast, it is impossible to know every method at any given time, and you should not devote much time to memorization.** We will not deeply explain every pandas method in these upcoming lessons and labs.
-A critical part of every data scientist's job is to investigate documentation to learn about components of these tools on your own.
+With built-in Python types, it is useful to know all of the available methods, since each of them is likely to come up at one point or another, and there aren't that many. **In pandas, by contrast, it is impossible to know every method at any given time, and you should not devote much time to memorization.** We will not deeply explain every pandas method since a critical part of every data scientist's job is to investigate documentation to learn about components of these tools on your own.
 When you are trying to do something new with your data, there will probably be a pandas method for it, and you'll work over time to get better at finding the appropriate method using the documentation, Google, and StackOverflow.

 ## Setup

-This MTA turnstile dataset is a great place for us to get our hands dirty wrangling and cleaning some data!
+This MTA turnstile dataset is a great place for us to get our hands dirty wrangling and cleaning some data.
 Here's the data dictionary if you want to know more about the dataset http://web.mta.info/developers/resources/nyct/turnstile/ts_Field_Description.txt

 Let's import the packages we need and load and preview the dataset.